Office 365 Reports in the admin center - Yammer activity report

 - On the Activity chart, the Y axis is the count of activity of the messages posted, read, or liked.

 You can view the User chart to understand the trend of the amount of unique users who are generating the Yammer activities.
 You can look at the trend of users posting, reading, or liking Yammer messages.

 On the Users activity chart, the Y axis is the user posting, reading, or liking Yammer messages.

 The X axis on both charts is the selected date range for this specific report.

-You can filter the series you see on the chart by clicking on an item in the legend.
-For example, on the Activity chart, click or tap Posted, Read, or Liked to see only the info related to each one.
+You can filter the series you see on the chart by selecting an item in the legend.
+For example, on the Activity chart, select Posted, Read, or Liked to see only the info related to each one.

 Changing this selection doesn't change the info in the grid table.